 - Buying the Wrong Weight for the Job: If you are hanging ceilings all day by yourself, an extra pound of tool weight matters.
 Don’t buy a heavy-duty tool if your primary focus is light residential patching.

 Pro Tip: Keeping your screw gun clean drastically extends its life.
 Drywall dust is highly abrasive.
-Take a few minutes every week to blow out the chuck and motor vents with compressed air.
+Follow the manufacturer’s cleaning instructions and keep vents clear.
+Avoid directing high-pressure air into the motor unless the manual specifically permits it.

 The Final Verdict: Which Should You Buy?